ErichDylus/Smart-Contract-Resources/Legal.md

 Parties may want to eschew the Ricardian, unqualified ‘code is law’ approach in their contracting, and instead document the agreed level of deference to code's execution, perhaps adapting a form similar to the following: [Simple Code Deference Agreement](https://github.com/ErichDylus/SCoDA-Simple-Code-Deference-Agreement-)

 In this instance, parties are agreeing that, except in certain narrow express circumstances, they will defer to (or, refrain from legal dispute over) the results of the underlying smart contract's operation.
+Code deference has limitations, as examined in [this article](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3889630) by Drew Hinkes, who notes it may best be viewed as a mechanism to "rebalance incentives by increasing the opportunity costs for a decentralized venture participant to sue over a smart contract outcome and providing efficient alternatives to litigation."

 # Cryptocurrency and Blockchain Laws and Regulations
 For crypto- or blockchain-based entities, it is imperative to consult local counsel for the jurisdiction or jurisdictions in which you are based, conducting business, soliciting funds or usage, the governing law of any underlying agreements, and any other pertinent law - especially so if any type of coin or token offering is contemplated.
 Here's a non-exhaustive list of example laws, regulations, and other legal constructs to consider: